craws/OpenAtlas/install/upgrade/upgrade.md

 Execute install/upgrade/5.4.0.sql after making backups

-There are now more module settings in admin/modules which can be set as default.
-They can be overridden in user profiles so you might want to check the default settings and your own profile after the upgrade.
+Default modules for new user can now be set at admin/modules which can be overridden in user profiles.
+You might want to check the default settings and your own profile after the upgrade.

 ### 5.3.0 to 5.4.0